Greater St. Albert Catholic Schools: Alleged human rights violations

-In October, 2009 it was reported that a man formerly employed by the district had filed a human rights complaint against the district.
-The man, Jan Buterman, claimed that in 2008 he had been removed from the district's substitute teaching list after he declared his intention to transition from a female to male.
-In a letter to Buterman dated October 14, 2008 the division's deputy superintendent, Steve Bayus stated "Since you made a personal choice to change your gender, which is contrary to Catholic teachings, we have had to remove you from the substitute teacher list."
+In October 2009, it was reported that Jan Buterman, a former employee of the district, had filed a human rights complaint against the district.
+Buterman claimed that he had been removed from the district's substitute teaching list in 2008 after he declared his intention to transition from a female to male.
+In a letter to Buterman dated October 14, 2008, the division's deputy superintendent, Steve Bayus, stated "Since you made a personal choice to change your gender, which is contrary to Catholic teachings, we have had to remove you from the substitute teacher list."
 As of October 15, 2009, the Alberta Human Rights Commission had accepted Buterman's complaint.

 2011 Morinville controversy

-One anomaly of the school system in Alberta is that the Town of Morinville has only a public Catholic high school (part of the Greater St. Albert Catholic Regional Division), and no secular or Protestant high schools of any kind, when the surrounding Sturgeon County, is a part of the public Sturgeon School Division.
-This led, in 2011, for non-Catholic parents to start an advocacy campaign to secularize education in Morinville.
+The Town of Morinville has only a public Catholic high school (part of the Greater St. Albert Catholic Regional Division), and no secular or Protestant high schools, though the surrounding Sturgeon County, is a part of the public Sturgeon School Division.
+In 2011, this led non-Catholic parents to start an advocacy campaign to secularize education in Morinville.